sminez/ripl/README.md

 - `python3 cli.py -f <RIPL_FILE.ripl>` will evaluate and run a file (coming soon...)

+### Syntax
+The aim is to be able to import and run any valid python code into RIPL and to develop a converter that allows RIPL code to be imported into a python file.
+At the moment, the python builtins and python math standard libray are available as functions to call using standard LISP sexp syntax:<br>
+- `(print "hello, world!") --> print("hello, world!)`<br>

+Nesting and evaluation works in the usual LISP way:<br>
+- `(print (+ "hello," " world!")) --> print("hello," + " world!")`<br>

+As you can see from the TODO below, I'm planning on adding a bunch more stuff but for now, the `+` operator is overloaded to allow you to sum arbitrary lists of numeric types:<br>
+  `(+ 1 2.14 0.00159) --> 3.14159`

 ### TODO
 - [ ] A prelude of functional style functions and operators